Free: Healthy 5-Ingredient Meals EbookGet It Now

 This section explains how to choose the best ingredients for skillet pork chops, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

-- Bone-in vs. boneless pork chops – This is always a big debate and it really depends on your preferences.
-Many people feel that the bone-in gets better flavor and more fat and can also help protect against over-cooking.
-And others prefer a leaner cut of the boneless pork chop.
+- Bone-in vs. boneless pork chops – Many people feel that the bone-in gets better flavor, and this can also help protect against over-cooking.
+I prefer less fuss with boneless pork chops.
+You can make stovetop pork chops of either type.

 - Cuts of pork chops – There are many cuts of pork chops: shoulder chops (darker meat with lots of fat and connective tissue), rib chops (a fattier cut that’s also very tender), loin chops (very lean and mild flavor), boneless chops (also very lean and mild), and sirloin chops (lots of pork flavor, but also very tough).
 I recommend rib, loin, or boneless varieties for making pan seared pork chops, as these are the most tender.